iamshadmirza/BlogsByShad/blogs/websocket-basics/websocket-basics.md

 >0 sec: Is the food ready?
 (Client)
 3 sec: Yes sir, here is your order.
 (Server)

 Yay, problem solved.
 Not exactly.
 Although Long Polling works, it is very expensive in terms of CPU, memory and bandwidth (*as we are blocking resources in holding the connection open*).
 Looks like things are getting out of hand now.
 Let's get back to the main topic: **WebSocket**.
 ## Why WebSocket?
 As you can see, Polling and Long-Polling are both quite expensive options in order to emulate a real time communication between Client and Server.
 >This performance bottleneck is the reason why you would want to use WebSocket instead.

-Web Sockets don’t need you to send a request in order to respond.
+WebSockets don’t need you to send a request in order to respond.
 They allow *bidirectional* data flow so you just have to listen for any data.
 >You can just listen to the server and it will send you a message when it’s available.

 Let's look at the performance side of the WebSocket.